Skip to Content

 310-East-76th-Street-01 Rendering via DBOX/Ennead Architects

-In the wake of the coronavirus pandemic, New York City's life science industry is going stronger than ever.
+In the wake of the Covid pandemic, New York City's life science industry is going stronger than ever.
 A key component of that is the expansion of the New York Blood Center ("the Blood Center") on the Upper East Side.
 The project calls for demolishing the Blood Center's three-story brick headquarters and replacing it with a gleaming, 16-story tower to be dubbed Center East.
 The Blood Center will be the anchor tenant on the first five floors, where it will continue its work of providing blood products to New York hospitals and developing treatments and vaccines for ailments like HIV and sickle-cell disease.
 The rest of the building will be leased to life science companies.

 The expansion had the support of the de Blasio administration and then-Manhattan Borough President Gale Brewer, but former Council Member Ben Kallos and the condominium next door strongly objected to the height of the tower.
 The required rezoning was ultimately approved in November 2021; and in August 2022, a judge dismissed a lawsuit filed by the condo board, saying there was no basis for their complaint of illegal rezoning and that the expanded center would be of great benefit to the community.